Spectroscopy of biomolecules

 - study of the structure of nucleic acids by photoluminescence spectroscopy (principles, experimental methods)

-Nuclear Magnetic Resonance (NMR) Spectroscopy applications in the determination of structure, dynamics, and interactions of biological macromolecules:
+Nuclear Magnetic Resonance (NMR) Spectroscopy applications in the determination of structure, dynamics, and interactions of biological molecules and macromolecules:

 - Introduction to the NMR spectral parameters used in structural biology, namely the chemical shift, the J-coupling, nuclear Overhauser effects, and residual dipolar couplings.